lara-zeus/sky/README.md

   - multiple tags and categories
   - Featured Image

-and more in the way.
+and more on the way.

 ## Demo